Have a happy Canada Day! Here are this week’s short takes a day early.

 Bell Canada will pay $10 million for using misleading advertising.
 The Competition Bureau found that Bell advertised prices not available to consumers without additional mandatory fees disclosed only in fine print.
 Bell’s defense is that their advertising is “comparable with common advertising practice past and present in the communications marketplace and other industries in Canada.”
 Sadly, this is largely true; many other companies advertise misleading prices.

-Howard Levitt at the Financial Post makes the case that public-sector workers are overpaid compared to the private sector.
+Howard Levitt at the Financial Post (this web page disappeared) makes the case that public-sector workers are overpaid compared to the private sector.
 Over the years I’ve heard several people who work for the government complain of low pay compared to the private sector.
 However, in most cases where I had an opinion I disagreed.
 They tended to compare themselves to extreme examples of the pay of highly talented people in the private sector.
 They also failed to account for their valuable pensions.

 The Wealth Steward explains a bond’s distribution rate and its yield to maturity.
 If you chase the highest advertised distribution rate for bonds, you could be sorely disappointed.